Chandrashekher1/MovieGPT/README.md

 # 🎬 MovieGPT

-MovieGPT is a sleek, modern **Netflix clone** built with a powerful movie recommendation system.
-Users can browse top-rated, popular, and upcoming movies, and even get AI-powered suggestions based on their mood or preferences using **Gemini API**.
+MovieGPT is an AI-powered web application that helps users get intelligent suggestions and summaries about any movie they search for.
+With a clean and user-friendly interface, the app allows users to explore movie insights, suggestions, and overviews — all powered by Google's **Gemini API**.

 <br/>

-## 🚀 Features
+##  Features

 -  **User Authentication**
   - Secure login and sign-up using **Firebase Authentication**